 Salmon seed has approximately 1.9 mg in 3 oz, giving you about 20 percent of your daily requirements.
 Multiple servings of salmon seeds daily will help meet your daily requirement of vitamin B5.

-Besides, you can mix with other dietary foods like avocado and sunflower seeds to generate the required daily amount of Pantothenic acid.
+Besides, you can mix it with other dietary foods like avocado and sunflower seeds to generate the required daily amount of Pantothenic acid.

 This is another rich source of vitamin B5.
 It is estimated that one fruit of fresh avocado contains 2 mg or 20% of the daily value of Pantothenic acid.